cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 Custom ringtone to mark business calls.

 Goal:

-You answer calls like a human, but eventually you can blend:
+You answer calls like a human now.

+Over time, blend:

 Live answering